Apogee Stadium Wind Turbines

 In early 2012, three wind turbines began generating electricity to the Eagle Point power grid, providing energy to surrounding buildings and, during football games, accounting for a significant portion of Apogee’s electric needs.

-The turbines generate approximately half a million kilowatt hours, eliminating 323 metric tons of CO2 from being emitted.
+The turbines generate approximately half a million kilowatt hours, eliminating the emission of 323 metric tons of CO2.
 Estimates suggested the turbines will offset energy consumption in the Mean Green Village by six percent.